Locating and diagnosing faults in electrical systems and equipment

 Overview

 This standard identifies the competencies you need to investigate, locate and diagnose the cause of faults on electrical systems and equipment, in accordance with approved procedures.
-You will be to locate and diagnose faults in electrical rotating, wound or power control/management equipment.
+You will be expected to locate and diagnose faults in electrical rotating, wound or power control/management equipment.
 In addition, you will be required to select and use test instruments, review fault symptoms, interpret technical data, apply systematic fault finding procedures and record your findings.

 Your responsibilities will require you to comply with organisational policy and procedures for the fault diagnostic activities undertaken and to report any problems with the activities or with the tools and equipment used, that you cannot personally resolve, or are outside your permitted authority, to the relevant people.
 You will be expected to work with a minimum of supervision taking full responsibility for your own actions and for the quality and accuracy of the work that you carry out.